Key Takeaways

 In-process inspection, also known as During Production Inspection (DUPRO) or In-line inspection in manufacturing, is completed in the early stages of production.
 It aims to identify and address issues and ensure that operations run smoothly.

-Learn More: How Nissins Food has digitized their in-process, final, and packaging inspections.
+Learn More: How Nissin Food leverages GoAudits to digitize in-process, final, and packaging inspections.

 During the inspection in production, companies use various inspection methods (such as layered process audits) and equipment for testing and verification.
 For example, check weighers, metal detectors, and x-ray scanners are used to check products on the conveyor.